 Most of Amazon’s sales come from the Buy Box.
 This means your goal as a dropshipper is to win the Buy Box so you can maximize your sales like the pros.

 First, you’ll need to have a high seller rating.
-Many have found having a rating above 95% has worked well for them.
+Many find having a rating above 95% works well for them.

 Second, you need to ship products quickly, ideally within 14 days.

 Third, your cost (shipping and product cost total) should be lower than most of the other offers being presented.
 Having a low refund rate, fast customer response time, and high feedback score also help you win the Buy Box.